ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

     properties with more details about the error.

 If an expression successfully matches a part of the text when running the generated parser, it produces a **match result**, which is a JavaScript value.
 For example:

-* An expression matching a literal string produces a JavaScript string containing matched text.
-* An expression matching repeated occurrence of some subexpression produces a JavaScript array with all the matches.

 **The match results** propagate through the rules when the **rule names** are used in **expressions**, up to the **start rule**.
 The generated parser returns start rule's match result when parsing is successful.